luhar63/ReactTodo/readme.md

-React Boilerplate
+React Todo App
-# React-Boilerplate
+# React-Todo

-A boilerplate using Webpack, es6 and Karma.
-React@0.14.7,
-Webpack@1.12.13,
-Babel-core@6.10.4,
-Karma@0.13.22
+A todo app build with React